-All comments and materials filed with and approved by the Docket Unit will be added to the facility Docket Log and become publicly accessible on the CEC's webpage for the facility.
+All comments and materials filed will be added to the facility Docket Log and become publicly accessible on the CEC's project webpage.

 If you have questions about this notice, please contact John Heiser, Compliance Project Manager for the Office of Compliance Monitoring and Enforcement, at (916) 628-5566 or via email at John.Heiser@energy.ca.gov.